Software Engineering: A Modern Approach

 layer

 ?
-What’s the main benefit of this rule?
+What is the main benefit of this rule?

 2. We intentionally did not mention the layer of the